ekenozlu/DemoTrendingMovies/README.md

 ## In this demo app I used and practiced:
 1. MVVM Structre
+2. API Handling
-2. SDWebImages, 3rd party package for handling images from web
+3. SDWebImages, 3rd party package for handling images from web

 ## Currently Working on
 1. Creating a full functional Movie Database application with MVVM Structure